History of Braniff International Airways: Howard Putnam becomes president

 In fall 1981 Braniff Chairman John Casey was told by the Braniff board that a new president needed to be found to try to curb Braniff's mounting losses.
 Casey met with Southwest Airlines President Howard A. Putnam and offered him the Braniff executive position.
 Putnam accepted the offer, but he required that his own financial manager from Southwest Airlines, Philip Guthrie, be allowed to follow him to Braniff.

 Howard Putnam implemented a one-fare-structure plan called the Texas Class Campaign.
 Texas Class created a one-fare, one-service airline domestically and removed First Class from all Braniff aircraft.
 Only flights to South America and London, and to Hawaii, would offer full First Class services.
-In the program's first month in operation, December 1981, Braniff's revenues dropped from slightly over 100 million USD per month to 80 million USD.
+In the program's first month in operation, December 1981, Braniff's revenues dropped from slightly over $100 million per month to $80 million.
 Braniff no longer had the revenue structure to maintain its cash requirements.
 In January 1982, Braniff recorded its first negative cash flow.
 Competition throughout the Braniff system, and increased service at Dallas-Ft.
 Worth International Airport by American Airlines and Delta Air Lines, both of which operated hubs at DFW, caused further erosion in revenue.

 Eastern buys South America routes

 In early 1982 Braniff Chairman Howard Putnam decided to sell the Latin American Division.
 Negotiations had been underway with Pan American World Airways since early 1982, but the Civil Aeronautics Board would not approve sale to Pan Am because it felt that Pan Am would have a monopoly over other American carriers in the region.
-Pan American responded by offering to jointly lease the routes with Air Florida for three years at a price of 30 million USD.
+Pan American responded by offering to jointly lease the routes with Air Florida for three years at a price of $30 million.
 Pan American Chairman, and former Braniff International President, Ed Acker had previously served as Chairman of Air Florida before taking the leadership position at Pan American.
 The CAB decided that it would not change its position in spite of the joint service application.

 Braniff International maintained that it was hemorrhaging cash and that it could not continue to operate the money losing South American system.
-Braniff entered into negotiations with Eastern Airlines to lease the routes to the Miami-based carrier for 18 million USD effective June 1, 1982, for one year.
+Braniff entered into negotiations with Eastern Airlines to lease the routes to the Miami-based carrier for $18 million effective June 1, 1982, for one year.
 On April 26, 1982, the Civil Aeronautics Board approved the Eastern/Braniff lease agreement in a 5–0 unanimous decision.
-Eastern Chairman Frank Borman reported that Eastern had paid Braniff an initial payment of 11 million USD with the remaining seven million USD to be paid at the end of 1982.
-Eastern initially offered to lease the routes for 30 million USD for six years but the CAB denied the request stating that it was too long.
+Eastern Chairman Frank Borman reported that Eastern had paid Braniff an initial payment of $11 million with the remaining $7 million to be paid at the end of 1982.
+Eastern initially offered to lease the routes for $30 million for six years but the CAB denied the request stating that it was too long.
 Eastern had been trying unsuccessfully to obtain authority to fly to South America since 1938, and would operate 24 weekly flights from Miami, two from New York, and one from New Orleans to west coast South American cities that Braniff mainly served.